marcoverl/CVUserGuide/source/GettingStarted.rst

 -  You access the cloud through username and password and you want to set/change that password;

--  You want to use the cloud resources through the command line (see ?
+-  You want to use the cloud resources through the command line (see :ref:`Accessing the Cloud with command line tools<accessingthecloudthroughcli>` ).
-   ).

 Setting/changing password